 Anton Paar is the world market leader in the measurement of density and concentration, the determination of dissolved carbon dioxide and in the field of rheometry and viscometry.
-Anton Purple’s customers include most of the major beer and soft drink producers, as well as customers in the food and chemical industries.
+Anton Paar’s customers include most of the major beer and soft drink producers, as well as customers in the food and chemical industries.
 The Anton Paar group operates in many different countries and has 32 subsidiaries and nine production companies in Europe and the United States.
 Since 2003, Anton Paar has been owned by the non-profit organization Santner Foundation.

 Large variation in series sizes: from three pieces to a thousand pieces